Add functionality to your playbook in using the Utility block

-If you selected an API, select the utility property you want to set.
-The following table summarizes the properties that you can set.
+- Select the utility property you want to set.
+The table at the end of this section summarizes the properties that you can set.

 |add comment||Add a comment to the container.
 You can either supply a variable or a static string in the input.|